ShadiFursa/FinalDocker/README.md

 Visit http://localhost:80/ in order to view the application

 ## Jenkins Pipeline
-The Jenkinsfile included in the repository builds and pushes the container to Dockerhub
+The Jenkinsfile included in the repository builds and pushes the container image to Dockerhub

 ## Note
 in order to run the jenkinspipeline the Dockerhub Creditintials must be changed to match your username and password